RBFS Stateful Redundancy for Subscriber Groups

 Supported Hardware Platforms

-Currently, RBFS can be deployed in redundancy mode using the RBFS C-BNG (Consolidated BNG) switches.
-RBFS C-BNG software provides complete BNG functionalities on a single compact hardware switch.
-You can use the following hardware platforms to deploy RBFS in redundancy mode.
+Currently, RBFS can be deployed in redundancy mode using the RBFS Multiservice Edge switches.
+RBFS Multiservice Edge software provides complete BNG functionalities on a single compact hardware switch.
+Both the RBFS Active-Active Redundancy and Active-Standby Redundancy modes are supported in the following hardware platforms:

 -